 - I had a budget and I stuck to it.
 I had some money saved for a down payment (which I ended up not using), a solid job and a good grasp of what I could afford.

-Eventually I found my home.
-A two bed / two bath condo on short sale (house is selling for less than is owed to the bank…a sign of “distress”) in Largo, MD, three miles from my parents’ home.
+Eventually I found my home: a two bed / two bath condo on short sale (house is selling for less than is owed to the bank…a sign of “distress”) in Largo, MD, three miles from my parents’ home.
 It needed a little work, but was walking distance to the subway and was next to several apartment buildings with good and high rents.
 It was selling for $30k under other condos in the same complex and it was nearby to family, in case I needed help once I eventually moved out.

 I ran a lot of numbers.
+I wanted to make sure I was making a good investment.

 - What will it rent for and will it cover my mortgage?